 Full-Parameter Fine-Tuning: This mode requires more resources and has a long training time, but delivers good training results.

 NoteModels with a small number of parameters support full-parameter fine-tuning.
-Select Full-Parameter Fine-Tuning based on your business requirements.
+Select Full-Parameter Fine-Tuning as needed.

 QLoRA: This is a lightweight fine-tuning mode.
 Compared with full-parameter fine-tuning, Quantized Low-Rank Adaptation (QLoRA) requires less resources and has a shorter training time, but its training results are not as good.